officialjeff9/Vocalis/README.md

 Vocalis is a real-time AI voice coach that live-analyzes your pacing, energy, and presence to deliver targeted nudges that measurably improve your delivery in high-stakes professional scenarios.

-Built for the AWS Hackathon on Devpost.
+Agents for Humans Hackathon on Devpost.

 ## 🚀 Features